2.11 PRECONSTRUCTION CONFERENCE

 Many contractors are experienced in working with Iowa DOT specifications and contract requirements.
 In these instances, the need for discussing administrative requirements and procedures in a meeting format may not be necessary, and may be accomplished by the use of a preconstruction questionnaire.

 A comprehensive list of topics that may be discussed at preconstruction meetings or included in a preconstruction questionnaire is included at the end of this section.
 The guideline includes topics that may not be necessary or applicable to all contracts.

 Scheduling the Meeting

-Preconstruction meetings may be scheduled anytime after the award of the contract.
+Preconstruction meetings may be scheduled any time after the award of the contract.
 Often times, the meetings are scheduled well in advance of the time that the work will start in order to allow for coordination of utilities, work of other governmental agencies or other construction contracts.
 While these meetings are productive in discussing the schedule of the project, key project personnel that will be directly involved with the project may not be available.
-Therefore, the opportunity to discuss critical quality issues between the project personnel that will have primary responsibility for the work does not occur.
+Thus, the opportunity to discuss critical quality issues between the project personnel that will have primary responsibility for the work does not occur.

-Therefore, preconstruction meetings for projects that do not require detailed coordination efforts with other entities may be held on the project site just before the work begins.
+Preconstruction meetings for projects that do not require detailed coordination efforts with other entities may be held on the project site just before the work begins.
 These meetings shall include the contractor and inspection personnel that will be involved in the project.